 The previous decade ended rather disappointingly for many with tourist numbers not reaching anticipated levels.
 Western visitors were undoubtedly down, affected mostly by the strength of the Thai Baht and their own poorly performing currencies.
 Of course, many were still investing in Pattaya property but those buying for personal use reduced.
 Visa matters did little to help the situation, as was the case with other destinations becoming available.
 A combination of all these factors sadly saw several bars, restaurants and other shops aimed at the western market close.

-The bright side of these changes are fantastic hot sales such as this beautiful studio in the much sought after condominium in Wongamat.
+The bright side of these changes are fantastic hot sales such as this beautiful 3 bedrooms condominium in Wongamat.

 Pattaya’s Target Market